 Quizzes are listed on the course calendar and are available under the quizzes tab in eLearn.
-Tests will be given in eLearn and are listed on the course calendar.
+Tests will be given outside of regular class time and are listed on the course calendar.
 If you miss a test, contact me immediately to schedule a make-up test.